evanca/quick-portfolio/README.md

 ### Introduction

+THis is a markdown file.

+Hi there mary.
+Hows life?

+Here you could explain how stuff works ya know?

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.

 <img src="images/demo.gif?raw=true"/>